2023 Best Value Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 Top 10 Best Criminal Justice & Corrections Bachelor's Degree Schools

 Our analysis found Citadel Military College of South Carolina to be the best value school for criminal justice and corrections students who want to pursue a bachelor’s degree in South Carolina.
-Located in the city of Charleston, The Citadel is a public college with a small student population.
+Located in the midsize city of Charleston, The Citadel is a public college with a small student population.

 UofSC undergraduate students pay an average of $12,688 in in-state tuition and fees each year.
 On average, criminal justice graduates from UofSC take out $24,730 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $252.

 A rank of #4 on this year’s list means Strayer University - South Carolina is a great value for criminal justice and corrections students working on their bachelor’s degree.
-Located in the small city of Greenville, Strayer University - South Carolina is a private for-profit college with a small student population.
+Located in the small city of Greenville, Strayer University - South Carolina is a private for-profit school with a small student population.

 Strayer University - South Carolina undergraduate students pay an average of $13,515 in in-state tuition and fees each year.
 The average amount in student loans that criminal justice majors at Strayer University - South Carolina take out while working on their Bachelor's Degree is $47,839.